GoogleCloudPlatform/appengine-tck/README.md

 You can either see the results in console while the build is running, or at the end open index.html file in TCK root.
 A csv file is also generated which can be imported into a spreadsheet.
+Each test directory has its own index.html and csv reports.

 You can override which file name is used to lookup to list classes / interfaces.
 This is done either by changing the coverage plugin's configuration in pom.xml or using -Dcoverage.file system property.
+A copy of the coverage file is located in the respective test directories.

     cd appengine-tck
     mvn clean install -Dcoverage.file=coverage.txt.all